-The American ideal is equality for all, that one should "do unto others as you would have them do unto you."
-Most people will make an effort to respect others regardless of their occupation, gender, disability, race and ethnicity, or religious beliefs; they will expect you to extend the same sort of respect toward them.
+The American ideal is equality for all.
+Most people will try to respect others regardless of their occupation, gender, disability, race and ethnicity, religious beliefs; they will expect you to extend the same sort of respect toward them.
 Consideration and courtesy are good standards to follow in your social interactions.
 If you feel you are experiencing discrimination, please contact someone at the Center for Global Education; see page 6 of this Handbook for contact information.